xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ### Power Supply Unit (PSU)

-871-32FH-M has two PSUs supporting 1+1 redundancy.
-Redundancy will be supported for High Line Voltage mode(200Vac to 240Vac) of AC supply.
-When AC supply is used in low line volage(100Vac to 127Vac), redundancy is not supported.
+8711-32FH-M has two PSUs supporting 1+1 redundancy.
+Redundancy is supported for high line voltage AC supply (200 Vac to 240 Vac), but not for low line voltage AC supply (100 Vac to 127 Vac).

 **Note**: The Cisco 8711-32FH-M router doesn’t support a mix of AC and DC Power Supply Units (PSUs)
 {: .notice}